The Seven Total Costs of Ownership of a Warehouse Management System

-Understanding a warehouse management system’s (WMS) total cost of ownership is a critical step in the success of your project.
-It’s not a small investment, regardless of the provider.
-The license itself is just the tip of the iceberg – and there’s more to it than you may be aware.
-Line items sometimes get hidden depending on how an estimate is written.
-Here is the second in our three-part series on a warehouse management system total cost of ownership.
-The first part covered licenses, support, and maintenance costs.
+Buying a Warehouse Management System is not a small investment, regardless of the vendor you choose.
+It’s a good idea to understand all of the costs involved before you sign on the dotted line.
+The license itself is just the tip of the iceberg – and there’s, even more, you may or may not be aware of that sometimes get hidden depending on how an estimate is written.
+Here is the second in our three-part series on the Seven Total Costs of Ownership of a Warehouse Management System.
+The first part covered License and Support and Maintenance Costs.

 Replacements and Consumables

-Many companies overlook the cost associated with replacing PCs, printers, tablets, and the like.
-In addition, there are several consumables that might be required to support a warehouse management system (i.e., labels & ribbon, etc.).
-If you decide as part of your new WMS that you will put an inbound carton label on all cartons, or inbound pallet labels on all pallets, and have not done this before, you will have a new cost.
+Many companies overlook the cost associated with replacing PCs, Printers, Mobile Computers, and the like, in addition to consumables that might be required to support a Warehouse Management System (i.e., labels & ribbon).
+For example, if you decide as part of your new Warehouse Management System (WMS) that you will put an inbound carton label on all cartons, or inbound pallet labels on all pallets, and you have not done this before, you will have a new cost.
 I once talked to a DC Manager who was surprised at how much more he was spending on labels and ribbons and printer paper after implementing a new WMS.
-Those costs were of course offset by the gains made in productivity and inventory control, however, it’s still something to account for and budget for to avoid surprises.
+Those costs were of course offset by the gains made in productivity and inventory control, however, it’s still something to account and budget for to avoid surprises.

 Enterprise Infrastructure Costs

-You will very likely have infrastructure costs at each facility for a WMS unless you run a full, off-line paper operation at a remote storage warehouse (we have seen this done, believe it or not).
-These infrastructure costs can include RF guns, PCs, paper and label printers, networks (wired/wireless), tablets, etc. Even easier to overlook are those extra, related items, such as spare batteries, chargers, backup printers, for example.
-Those extra costs can add up over time and are important when budgeting.
+You will very likely have infrastructure costs at each facility for a WMS unless you run a full off-line paper operation at a remote storage warehouse (we have seen this done).
+These infrastructure costs can include RF guns, PCs, Paper and Label Printers, Networks (wired/wireless), Mobile computers, etc. Even easier to overlook are those extra related items such as spare batteries, chargers, backup printers, etc. Those extra costs can add up over time and are an important budget item.

-Education costs are often underestimated or cut altogether.
-It may seem unnecessary, but educating your people on the new system is a vital part of the WMS implementation and its successful use going forward.
+Education costs are something that are often underestimated or cut altogether.
+They may seem like extras but educating your people on the new system is a vital part of the success of the WMS implementation and use going forward.
 There are several types of education costs you’ll want to understand:

-- Initial education costs – These might include product and technical training and may be external (i.e., provider-led training classes) or internal and off-site (travel expenses will be additional) or internal and on-site.
+- Initial education costs – these might include product and technical training and may be external (i.e., vendor training classes) or internal and off-site (travel expenses will be additional) or on-site.

 - Recurring education costs – On-boarding for new employees will need to include system training in order to make them successful as quickly as possible.
 In addition, you’ll most likely want to advance the system knowledge of your existing staff.

-There will be different types of education required depending on the role(s) played by your staff (potentially operational, technical, or both) and whether or not you have a cross-training type of culture.
+There will be different types of education required depending on the role(s) played by your staff (potentially operational or technical or both) and whether or not you have a cross-training type of culture.
 This may affect both your initial and recurring education costs, depending on the size, levels, and roles of your workforce.